egorssed/You-are-what-you-eat/docs/index.md

 	<div class="caption">Nutrients of the average food product in the ward "Gascoigne".
 Looks yummy, doesn't it?</div>
 </div>

-The ward profiles provide a range of demographic data, such as population age distribution, ethnicities, general fertility rate, ambulance callouts and many more for 625 wards.
+The ward profiles provide a range of demographic data, such as population age distribution, ethnicities, general fertility rate, ambulance callouts, and many more for 625 wards.
 The ward profiles provide 1000 features!
-We therefore limit our analyses to the following features: *age distribution*, *ethnicity*, *religion*, *qualification*, *household income*, *happiness*, *Health*, and *Happiness*.
+We, therefore, limit our analyses to the following features: *age distribution*, *ethnicity*, *religion*, *qualification*, *household income*, *happiness*, *Health*, and *Happiness*.
 However, one problem arises: most of these indicators were either collected in 2013, or with the nationwide census of 2011.
-The tesco data set contains grocery data from 2014, that's a 1- or 3-year difference!
+The Tesco data set contains grocery data from 2014, that's a 1- or 3-year difference!
 Does that make a difference?

 ## Did the population demographics change between 2011 and 2014?

-Before we can start exploring the relation between food and demographcis, we need to first investigate how the time of survey influences the demographics.
+Before we can start exploring the relationship between food and demographics, we need to first investigate how the time of the survey influences the demographics.
 To do this, we calculate the change in population for 2011 and 2013 in relation to 2014 for every ward.
 <div id="images">
 	<img src="assets/images/pop_diff.png">